 In the situation where a DSD has already been performed and either a specific subset of 4 active factors, or different subsets of any 4 factors across multiple responses have been identified for further investigation, an augmentation of the existing DSD provides a useful next step for the investigator.

 To estimate the full RSM model for each specific subset of 4 active factors screened from a 6-factor 13-run DSD, Kay (2017) identified two 8-run augmentation sets comprising just 4-foldover pairs with the highest D-efficiency .
-Based on your choice of which four factors you wish to investigate further, the JMP add-in randomly selects one of the two 8-run augmentations provided by Kay (2017), adds a centre point run, and completely randomises the run order in the second augmented block.
+Based on your choice of which four factors you wish to investigate further, you could randomly select one of the two 8-run augmentations provided by Kay (2017), add a centre point run, and completely randomise the run order in the second augmented block.
 Choosing the first 4 factors resulted in the 9-run augmentation of the 13-run Heck reaction DSD below.

 A comparison of the resulting analyses using an 8-run (4-foldover pairs) augmentation without blocks, provided by Kay (2017), with one including blocks, together with the additional centre point, shows that the latter aids the separation, estimation, and improved precision of the quadratic effects of both time and temperature.